intel/scikit-learn-intelex/daal4py/README.md

 # 🚀 Scikit-learn patching

-Scikit-learn patching functionality in daal4py was deprecated and moved to separate package - Intel(R) Extension for Scikit-learn.
+Scikit-learn patching functionality in daal4py was deprecated and moved to a separate package - Intel(R) Extension for Scikit-learn*.
 All future updates for the patching will be available in Intel(R) Extension for Scikit-learn only.
 Please use the package instead of daal4py for the Scikit-learn acceleration.